 NOISE, VIBRATION AND HARSHNESS (NVH) CONTROL

-With its 60-degree V-angle and compact, rigid and lightweight die-cast aluminum-alloy cylinder block assembly, the 3.7L V-6 powerplant is exceptionally smooth during operation.
-Other factors that help reduce engine noise and vibration are a rigid forged-steel crankshaft, die-cast accessory mounts and a stiff cast-aluminum alloy oil pan that reduces cylinder block flex.
+With its 60-degree V-angle and compact, rigid and lightweight die-cast aluminum cylinder block assembly, the 3.7L V-6 powerplant is exceptionally smooth during operation.
+Other factors that help reduce engine noise and vibration are a rigid forged-steel crankshaft, die-cast accessory mounts and a stiff cast-aluminum oil pan that reduces cylinder block flex.

 100,000 MILE TUNE-UP INTERVALS